Jamie-Clayton/Docs/devops/Containers-Tutorial.md

 ## Step 4 — Set and read a key from the CLI

-Open an interactive shell inside the running container:
+Open an interactive terminal inside the running container:

 ```PowerShell
 docker exec -it dev-redis redis-cli